jeffhandley/CommandLineApps/System.CommandLine-Proposal.md

 #### Argument Name

 It's initially confusing that arguments have names, since the name is not supplied on the command-line.
-The name is required for printing help and the diagram directive.
-The name is even used in the `ToString()` methods for convenience.
+As-is, the name is required for printing help and the diagram directive and is even used in the `ToString()` methods for convenience.
 It's possible this could be worked around though by generating default names such as `arg0` and `arg1` that would be printed in help and the diagram directive.

 Getting argument value(s) by name is the other scenario, and it's typical for the lookup name to match the name that should show up in help.
 While concentrating on a parse result shape that carries all necessary information for consumption in any invocation model, a different lookup approach may become apparent.
-Perhaps even one where every `CliSymbol` as a `string Key` that works like a unique key (with the parser throwing if the unique constraint is violated).
+Perhaps even one where every `CliSymbol` has a `string Key` that works like a unique key (throwing an exception if the unique constraint is violated).

 #### Default Values